 Ambassador Akbar Ahmed discusses the findings of his research into U.S. drone attacks in Pakistan and their effects on the region.

-Two new books by investigative journalists reveal how the United States relies on drones to make up for its lack of coherent policy in the war on terrorism.
+The United States relies on drones to make up for its lack of coherent policy in the war on terrorism.

 President Obama’s speech on counterterrorism strategy fell short on substance.